강의

 (UMG Widget Theory Class)

-I opened UMG for now, but the black is the background... and the white is the text...
+I opened UMG, but the black is the background... and the white is the text...
 Don't worry!
-I'll take out all the elements used when creating UI BP and explain them one by one.
-At the start of each lecture about each element, I'll attach explanatory diagrams to help you understand!
+First, I'll take out all the elements used when creating UI BP and explain them one by one.
+At the beginning of each lecture about each element, I'll attach explanatory diagrams to help you understand!

 Easy-to-understand illustrations